chidera-ugonwa/baby_milestones_tracker/README.md

 # Baby Milestones Tracker
-tracker app to help you track or record all the important milestones in your baby's life
+Tracker app to help you track or record all the important milestones in your baby's life

 ## Key Design Decisions and Considerations